shkolnick-kun/yafl/doc/C-Manual.md

-hx     - measurement function pointer jhx    - measurement Jacobian function pointer zrf    - measurement Residual function pointer (needed to calculate the distance between forecast and measurement vectors) memory - the name of a memory structure.
+hx     - measurement function pointer jhx    - measurement Jacobian function pointer zrf    - measurement Residual function pointer (needed to calculate the distance between forecast and measurement vectors) nx     - the dimension of state vector nz     - the dimension of measurement vector memory - the name of a memory structure.
 */
 ```